 In some places, the weather is generally quite mild and predictable.
 In other places, it can vary quite a lot on the same day in different years.
-(For example, May 1st here has been 65 F and sunny some years, and on others, it’s been 35F and a rain/snow mix).
+(For example, May 1st in Minnesota has been 65 F and sunny some years, and on others, it’s been 35F and a rain/snow mix).
 Many places have some seasons which vary widely, and some seasons that are more stable.

 Do you have shelter nearby?